 Being an honors student is more than simply taking difficult classes and participating in a specialized curriculum.
 Students in the Honors & Scholars programs are members of larger community and culture of honors.
 In order to enhance the experience of learning and to cultivate scholarship, the programs of Honors & Scholars provide additional supports and priority benefits to our students.

-Priority registration allows students to design an ambitious curriculum that includes specialized coursework, international and intercultural learning, undergraduate research, and service-learning.
-Priority registration permits honors students to register before other undergraduate students on UT’s campus.
+Early registration allows students to design an ambitious curriculum that includes specialized coursework, international and intercultural learning, undergraduate research, and service-learning.
+Early registration permits honors students to register before other undergraduate students on UT’s campus.
 All honors students must be advised through their college or department and have all holds cleared in order to enjoy this benefit.

 Specialized honors advising is available to each honors student in addition to the academic advising offered by colleges and departments.
 As holistic honors advisors, we regularly talk with students about their adjustment to UT, long-term goals and dreams, involvement, potential career or graduate school paths, and overall student well-being.
 Once we get to know you, we tailor recommendations, next-steps, referrals, and opportunities.
 And if you have your entire life figured out, you can even use your appointment to simply gain some one-on-one interview skills!